Skip to content

 • Rationale: globally unique, offline-safe, and avoids premature content-addressing commitments.

-Device caching + logging (public display / Shield)
+Device caching + logging (public display / constrained device)

-Section titled “Device caching + logging (public display / Shield)”
+Section titled “Device caching + logging (public display / constrained device)”

 • Cache the full manifest while actively in use.